dodsonphillip62/notes/README.md

 # 2024-01-20
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also help with your productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more effectively.

+# 2024-01-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to other aspects.
+Prioritizing tasks also helps you stay focused and avoid getting sidetracked by less important tasks or distractions.
+ ---
+ Second, planning ahead is essential.
+Before beginning a new project or undertaking a large task, take the time to plan out your approach.
+Create a roadmap that outlines the key steps involved in completing the task and the resources you will need to succeed.
+Planning ahead helps to ensure you have a clear understanding of what needs to get done and allows you the flexibility to adjust your plan as needed.
+It also prevents you from getting stuck or spending unnecessary time on tasks that may not be crucial to your success.